RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 ---

-Let’s now produce a native executable for our Quarkus application.
+Let’s now produce a native executable for an example Quarkus application.
 It improves the startup time of the application, and produces a minimal disk and memory footprint.
 The executable would have everything to run the application including the `JVM`(shrunk to be just enough to run the application), and the application.
 This is accomplished using [GraalVM](https://graalvm.org/).